DecodedCo/codeinaday/README.md

 JavaScript file that processes a form input, and submits the result to the Decoded Checkin API without refreshing the page (uses jQuery's AJAX helper function)

-#### tracker.js

-Starter file for writing code that tracks the user's position using the HTML5 geolocation API.

 # API Documentation

 ## What it does